Drawing up your personal investment blueprint

 Computers are useless they only give you answers – Pablo Picasso

 Too much investment information clouds judgment and this is what Internet investment data gives you.
 Your head will spin around because of too much choice.
 What you need is a strategy for buying and selling assets to make money.
 Instead of a flood of information in your brain, you need to always be asking ‘why’?
 You need to contently be asking yourself why am I buying and selling, and is this action in agreement with a general strategy.
 This is better than looking for some tactical win of making a good trade or day trade.
 Today everyone is looking for the best day trading program or some piece of information that will give them the tactical edge.
-My mantra is develop a general strategy for trading; start thinking strategy over tactics.
+My mantra is to develop a general strategy for trading; start thinking strategy over tactics.

 Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat’. – Sun Tsu